Miami chef for celebrities dies after South Beach nightclub shooting

-MIAMI BEACH Fla.
-A private chef who cooked for celebrities and members of the Miami Heat basketball team died on Tuesday following an argument in a South Beach nightclub that ended in a shooting.
+MIAMI BEACH, Fla., June 10 A private chef who cooked for celebrities and members of the Miami Heat basketball team died on Tuesday following an argument in a South Beach nightclub that ended in a shooting.

 Antaun Carl Teasley, 42, suffered a gunshot wound to his torso and was transported to a nearby hospital where he later died.